Zeno and Anti-Zeno Effects in Dark-State Dynamics Under Thermal Dephasing: A Numerical Study: Introduction

 \section{Introduction}

 Quantum measurement is central to extracting information from microscopic systems.
 The associated back-action is often accompanied by decoherence.
 In particular, frequent measurements can suppress transitions between quantum states and freeze the dynamics.
-This is known as the quantum Zeno effect, first formulated by Misra and Sudarshan \cite{Misra1977}.
-Conversely, an inappropriate measurement protocol can accelerate decay, leading to the anti-Zeno regime \cite{Kaulakys1997}.
+This is known as the quantum Zeno effect, first formulated by Misra and Sudarshan~\cite{Misra1977}.
+Conversely, an inappropriate measurement protocol can accelerate decay, leading to the anti-Zeno regime~\cite{Kaulakys1997}.
 Both effects have been experimentally demonstrated in various platforms.
-These include trapped ions \cite{Itano1990}, cold atoms \cite{Fischer2001}, nuclear magnetic resonance \cite{Zheng2013}, optical systems \cite{Franson2004}, microwave resonators \cite{Bernu2008}, Bose-Einstein condensates \cite{Streed2006}, large-spin systems \cite{Signoles2014}, and superconducting qubits \cite{Kakuyanagi2015, Harrington2017}.
+These include trapped ions~\cite{Itano1990}, cold atoms~\cite{Fischer2001}, nuclear magnetic resonance~\cite{Zheng2013}, optical systems~\cite{Franson2004}, microwave resonators~\cite{Bernu2008}, Bose--Einstein condensates~\cite{Streed2006}, large-spin systems~\cite{Signoles2014}, and superconducting qubits~\cite{Kakuyanagi2015, Harrington2017}.
+A comprehensive review of Zeno dynamics in open quantum systems is provided by Becker et al.~\cite{Becker2021}.
+Recent theoretical and experimental studies have further advanced the understanding of Zeno and anti-Zeno effects in various quantum systems~\cite{Chen2021, Li2021, Li2023}.

+Previous studies have investigated Zeno and anti-Zeno effects induced by pure dephasing in simpler systems.
+For instance, Chaudhry and Gong~\cite{Chaudhry2014} analyzed these effects in single two-level systems, while Auffèves et al.~\cite{Auffeves2009, Auffeves2010} studied control by pure dephasing within the Jaynes--Cummings (JC) model.
+In contrast, our work extends this line of research to a two-atom Tavis--Cummings (TC) model, where the dark-state manifold emerges from the collective coupling of two atoms to a single cavity mode.
+(In this work, a dark state is defined as a superposition of atomic states that is decoupled from the cavity mode, a notion standard in cavity quantum electrodynamics (QED) and quantum information science.)
+This allows us to reveal how measurement-induced dephasing affects a decoherence-free subspace, complementing previous single-emitter studies.